turingschool-examples/fe-m1-practice/README.md

 We will be referencing many terminal commands throughout the prework.
 It is recommended that you practice using terminal commands before getting started.
 See the `terminal.md` lesson located in the day_0 directory.

-### Forking the Module 0 Capstone Repository
+### Forking this Repository

 Next, we are going to *fork this repository that you're reading right now*.
 Forking is when you copy a Github repository to your Github account to make your own changes.
 Think of it like a fork in the road -- you're about to make changes that differ from the main path.

-In this scenario, the [Turing Github account](https://github.com/turingschool) owns this `frontend-module-0-capstone` repository.
+In this scenario, the [Turing Github account](https://github.com/turingschool) owns this `fe-m1-practice` repository.
 You do not have permission to change anything in this repository, so you need your own copy to work on.
 In order to fork the repository, follow these steps:

 ####  1. Make sure you are logged in to GitHub (if you are not logged in, log in and come back to this page)

-####  2. Scroll to the top of [*this* page that you're reading right now](https://github.com/turingschool-examples/frontend-module-0-capstone).
+####  2. Scroll to the top of [*this* page that you're reading right now](https://github.com/turingschool-examples/fe-m1-practice).

 ####  3. Click on `Fork` in the upper right corner of the screen and select your account as the destination